Posts

 1. Access

 Take every opportunity to listen when customers complain, ask questions, or make suggestions.
-The insights they provide can tell you exactly what you need to do to make your business better, more profitable and guide your choices when it comes to adding to new products and services.
+The insights they provide can tell you exactly what you need to do to make your business better and more profitable and guide your choices when it comes to adding new products and services.

 2. Accountability